j-easy/easy-batch/easy-batch-tutorials/src/main/java/org/jeasy/batch/tutorials/basic/helloworld/README.md

 ## Run the tutorial

+First, make sure you have already downloaded the source code and built the tutorials as described in the [quick start](https://github.com/j-easy/easy-batch/tree/master/easy-batch-tutorials#quick-start) section.

 ### From the command line

-Open a terminal and run the following commands:
+Open a terminal and run the following command:

 ```
-$>cd easy-batch-tutorials
-$>mvn install
 $>mvn exec:java -PrunHelloWorldTutorial
 ```

 ### From Your IDE

-* Import the `easy-batch-tutorials` project in your IDE
-* Resolve maven dependencies
 * Navigate to the `org.jeasy.batch.tutorials.basic.helloworld` package
 * Run the `org.jeasy.batch.tutorials.basic.helloworld.Launcher` class without any argument